elis-salobehaj/mediqueryAI/TESTING_GUIDE.md

 ### Test Model Switching

-1. Select "Gemini Flash" from dropdown
+1. Select "GEMMA 3 27B" or "GEMINI 2.5 FLASH LITE" from dropdown
 2. Ask a query
 3. Select "Gemini Pro" from dropdown
 4. Ask the same query